 In short, the volume of key information that flows through transfer agents means that data provision can only grow in importance.

-Nextgen TA operations
+Nextgen TA operations and an SaaS model

 With a revived retailisation and an ongoing Amazonisation of the fund industry, the efficiency of TA platforms must be improved to deal with greater levels and associated volumes of D2C and B2B2C business.